Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 ### Authentication

 To be able to use all the faculty commands, you need to authenticate yourself.
 Use command `/auth` and you receive an authentication link.
 Click the link and go through the verfication steps.
-Now you have the teacher role and you can use all the commands.
+Now you have the faculty role and you can use all the commands.

 ### Creating a new course